Looney Tunes: Back in Action: Plot

-Weary of playing villainous roles in Bugs Bunny's cartoons, Daffy Duck demands his own animated film, but is dismissed by Vice President of Comedy Kate Houghton.
-Security guard and aspiring stuntman DJ Drake is ordered to escort Daffy from the studio; in the ensuing chase, a Batmobile demolishes the water tower, leading to DJ's dismissal.
-Daffy follows DJ home, where the former receives a message from his father, actor Damian Drake, who DJ learns is a secret agent.
-Damian tells DJ to travel to Las Vegas, contact his associate Dusty Tails, and find the blue monkey diamond.
+Weary of playing villain roles in Bugs Bunny's films, Daffy Duck demands his own animated film, but is instead fired by Vice President of Comedy Kate Houghton.
+Security guard and aspiring stuntman DJ Drake is ordered to escort Daffy from the studio; in an ensuing chase, the water tower is demolished causing DJ is also fired.
+Daffy follows DJ home, where the latter receives a message from his father, actor Damian Drake, who DJ learns is a secret agent.
+Damian tells DJ to travel to Las Vegas, contact his associate Dusty Tails, and find the Blue Monkey diamond.
 Damian is then captured by the Acme Corporation, led by the eccentric Mr. Chairman.
-DJ and Daffy depart for Las Vegas.
+DJ and Daffy then depart for Las Vegas.

-Bugs' routines fail without Daffy.
-Kate is told to rehire Daffy, or face termination herself.
+Bugs' routines fail without Daffy, and Kate is told to rehire Daffy, or face termination herself.
 Kate and Bugs arrive at DJ's house, where they find Damian's TVR Tuscan and use it in pursuit of DJ and Daffy.
 In Las Vegas, DJ and Daffy meet Dusty in a casino owned by Yosemite Sam, who is employed by Acme.
 Dusty gives them a unique playing card, a clue to finding the diamond.
-Sam and his henchmen pursue DJ and Daffy for the card, but they flee with Bugs and Kate.
-The Tuscan crashes in a desert, where Wile E. Coyote tries in vain to steal the card from the group.
+Sam and his sidekicks, Nasty Canasta and Cottontail Smith, pursue DJ and Daffy for the card, but they flee with Bugs and Kate upon the Tuscan taking flight, leading to Sam accidentally blowing himself up in a storage room full of explosives.
+When the Tuscan crashes in a desert, the group camps out for the night while Bugs fails to convince Daffy to take his job back, with the latter revealing he envies Bugs for being so popular with so little effort, and wishes it were like that for himself.
+The next day, after finding an isolated Walmart, Wile E. Coyote tries in vain to steal the card from the group.

 The group eventually discovers Area 52, run by a woman known as Mother.
-Mother shows the group a short film about the blue monkey, which can devolve humans into monkeys.
-Marvin the Martian, imprisoned in the facility, leads a group of aliens to try to steal the card, but DJ's group escapes.
-Seeing Mona Lisa's face on the card, the group conclude they must view the painting in the Louvre.
+Mother shows the group a short film about the Blue Monkey, which can devolve humans into monkeys.
+She then equips the group with spy gadgets for their mission.
+Marvin the Martian, imprisoned in the facility, leads a group of other imprisoned aliens to try to steal the card, but DJ's group escapes.
+Seeing the Mona Lisa's face on the card, the group conclude they must view the painting in the Louvre.